Plain English

 Base (Consolidation)

-A base, or consolidation, is when a stock's price moves sideways in a tight range for a period of time, rather than tren…
+A base, or consolidation, is a period when a stock's price moves sideways within a narrow range instead of trending up o…

 Bear Market